ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added an "Objects FIFO" object to the OS Library, it allows to exchange complex objects between threads/ISRs.
+It is based on a mailbox and a guarded memory pool.
+- NEW: Added an "Objects Factory" to the OS Library, it allows to dynamically allocate reference-counted kernel objects/buffers or to register static objects.
+Allocated/registered objects can be retrieved by name.
+- NEW: The OS Library now has its own test suite.
 - NEW: Updated STM32F1xx headers to 1.6, STM32F3xx to 1.9, STM32L0xx to 1.10,
        STM32L4xx to 1.9, STM32H7xx to 1.1.
 - NEW: Updated CMSIS to 5.1.1, changed directories organization under